-South Africa’s ‘Mother City’, Cape Town, is packed with exquisite attractions and unreal places of interest.
+South Africa’s ‘Mother City’, Cape Town, is full of exquisite attractions and unreal places of interest.
 Very soon, this year will be a thing of the past, and as the new year comes closer, both travellers and residents have already started searching for a location in which to celebrate.

-Cape Town is filled with clubs and pubs, hotels and party venues; so thankfully, you’ll have plenty of options to choose from.
+Cape Town has plenty of clubs and pubs, hotels, and party venues; so thankfully, you’ll have plenty of options to choose from.
 As for the attractions, here’s a comprehensive list including some of the city’s best places of interest.

 Cape of Good Hope (Cape Point)